dataform-co/dataform/content/docs/warehouses-supported/redshift.md

 # Configuration options

+Redshift specific options can be applied to tables using the `redshift` configuration parameter.

 ## Distributing data

 You can configure how Redshift <a target="_blank" rel="noopener" href="https://docs.aws.amazon.com/redshift/latest/dg/t_Distributing_data.html#t_data_distribution_concepts">distributes data</a> in your cluster by configuring the `distStyle` and `distKey` properties.